-5.14 Disadvantages
+4.14 Disadvantages

-- Would significantly reduce the public amenity value of the gardens, i.e less attractive and interesting space - The same quantity of beds could not be replaced effectively in the spaces between marguees and structures. - Most of the space would not be accessible to the general public during the occupation of the gardens by the festivals. - The risk of damage caused to grass and decorative surfaces would be increased as a result of more construction vehicles accessing the space.
-The existing construction beneath footpaths is minimal and designed mainly for pedestrian use. - Despite best attempts to re-instate grass after each festival, there would still be an overall decline in the quality of grass owing to the limited time between festivals for establishment of turf / seed. - Year on year compaction and prolonged use of space may lead to long term drainage problems. - 6.
-Next Steps possible next steps for the committee to consider e.g. potential witnesses, further report, site visit etc. - 6.1 The committee are invited to debate the issues identified in this paper and feedback to Cabinet on the preferred options for the use of Imperial and Montpellier gardens by Cheltenham Festivals. - 6.2 Cabinet will consider the matter on 15th March 2011 and determine the next steps regarding the future use and management of the gardens.
+- Would significantly reduce the public amenity value of the gardens, i.e. less attractive and interesting space - The same quantity of beds could not be replaced effectively in the spaces between marquees and structures. - Most of the event space would not be accessible to the general public during the occupation of the gardens by the festivals, although the impact of this is lessened by putting a cap on the number of days use. - The risk of damage caused to grass and decorative surfaces would be increased as a result of more construction vehicles accessing the space.
+The existing construction beneath footpaths is minimal and designed mainly for pedestrian use. - Despite best attempts to re-instate grass after each festival, there would still be an overall decline in the quality of grass owing to the limited time between festivals for establishment of turf / seed.
+The extensive use of turf will be required to avoid large unsightly areas of grass after event activities. - Year on year compaction and prolonged use of space may lead to long term drainage problems.